 This course has three main goals.
 The first is to provide an overview of the current state of empirical knowledge in the field of children's development.
 Students will be introduced to key topics relating to each of the major periods of human growth beginning with infancy.
-Each week we will focus on a particular developmental domain (cognitive, social, emotional, moral, etc.) and one or two periods in the life cycle.
+Each week we will focus on a developmental domain (cognitive, social, emotional, moral, etc.) and one or two periods in the life cycle.
+We will examine development through an ecological/cultural lens and study the whole child in varied contexts.
 We will further examine challenges to children's development and apply theoretical concepts to the construction of policies and programs that address those challenges.
 The second goal is to become familiar with the main theoretical frameworks and controversies within which knowledge is constructed in this field.
 Students will learn not only what these diverse approaches propose, but will gain the skills necessary to be critical evaluators of child development theory and research.
 The third goal of this course is to build skills in communicating and co-constructing understanding through class discussions, oral presentations, and analytical writing.